Venice Charter

 The Venice Charter for the Conservation and Restoration of Monuments and Sites is a set of guidelines, drawn up in 1964 by a group of conservation professionals in Venice, that provides an international framework for the conservation and restoration of historic buildings.
-However, the document is now seen as outdated, representing Modernist views opposed to reconstruction.
+However, the document is now seen by some as outdated, representing Modernist views opposed to reconstruction.
 Reconstruction is now cautiously accepted by UNESCO in exceptional circumstances if it seeks to reflect a pattern of use or cultural practice that sustains cultural value, and is based on complete documentation without reliance on conjecture.
 The change in attitude can be marked by the reconstruction in 2015 of the Sufi mausoleums at the Timbuktu World Heritage Site in Mali after their destruction in 2012.

 Historic background

 Athens Charter

 The development of new conservation and restoration techniques have threatened the historic buildings in a general sense.
 In 1931, the International Museum Office organized a meeting of specialists about the conservation of historic buildings.
 The conference resulted with the Athens Charter for the Restoration of Historic Monuments.
 This consisted of a manifesto of seven points: